bbugyi200/zorg/README.md

                         multiple times and has a default argument of '+'.
   -v, --verbose         How verbose should the output be?
 This option can be
                         specified multiple times (e.g. -v, -vv, -vvv, ...).
+  --version             show program's version number and exit

 subcommands:
-  {day}
+  {edit}
-    day                 Generate new day logs from templates and open the main day log in your system's editor.
+    edit                Generate new day logs from templates and open the main day log in your system's editor.
 This is the default subcommand.
 ```